Vanitas (The Case Study of Vanitas): Casting

 In the anime adaptation, Vanitas is voiced by Natsuki Hanae.
 Both Hanae's play and Kaito Ishikawa's (Noé) plays were noted to complement each other when interacting.
 Hanae tried to make full use of all the cool, uncool, and sexy parts to bring out the charm of Vanitas.
 Hanae was cast as Vanitas for his acting experience and the sex appeal he brought to the character.
 Sex appeal was emphasized in scenes in which Noé takes Dominique's blood and Jeanne takes Vanitas' blood, even though the characters are clothed.
 When first seeing Vanitas, Hanae got the impression he is a cheeky character but when he performed the part based on his behavioral philosophy, there were many pure and cute parts.
 Because the character makes the audience feel kindness and melancholy, the actor consciously faced dubbing so he could show that as well.
 The actor noted Vanitas is an uncommon character based on his behavior.
 Director Tomoyuki Itamura told him despite the character's personality, Vanitas is not a villain.

+According to Hanae, In the first place, Vanitas is a character with many different facial expressions, so I thought it would be a waste not to express him in a variety of ways.
+When he talked with the director about various things, he thought that the best way to act would be if he spoke like he was singing, so that is what he decided to do.
+For the second half, Hanae commented that Vanitas' true feelings are being shown more often.

 Mochizuki said Hanae makes Vanitas feel like a hateful character but is appropriate for his age.
 Zeno Robinson voices Vanitas in the English dub, while Cherami Leigh plays the character's younger self.
 Robinson said it was difficult to play Vanitas as a result of finding the comical style with which the casting director often talked to him, something he had never done before.